getpatchwork/patchwork/docs/development/installation.rst

 .. code-block:: shell

-   $ docker-compose run --rm web --shell
+   $ docker-compose run --rm web /bin/bash

 To run ``django-manage`` commands, such as ``createsuperuser`` or ``migrate``,
 run: